palaver music center faculty

 Maya French

-Violin & Viola Instructor
+Violin & Viola Instructor (she/her)

 I grew up in midcoast Maine and was lucky to have a childhood full of outdoor adventure and lots of music.
 I’ve performed at Kronberg Academy, Conservatorium van Amsterdam, Orford Music Academy, Manchester Music Festival, Kneisel Hall, Virginia String Quartet Seminar, and Kinhaven Music School.
 I received my BM in Violin Performance from Boston University in 2015 under the direction of Bayla Keyes.
 I am currently a faculty member at the Palaver Music Center and am certified to teach Suzuki Violin as well as Music Learning Theory, an early childhood music method.
 When I co-founded Palaver Strings, I had many goals in mind, such as promoting social service, participating in a self-conducted ensemble, and playing new music, but most of all I wanted to connect with audiences in an honest and open environment.
 In addition to music, I love gardening, cooking large family-style meals, traveling, and the ocean.

-Brianna Howard
+Brianna Fischler

-Education Coordinator, Violin & Viola Instructor
+Education Coordinator, Violin & Viola Instructor (she/her)

-Brianna Howard holds a B.M. in violin performance from Boston University, where she studied with Bayla Keyes.
+Brianna Fischler holds a B.M. in violin performance from Boston University, where she studied with Bayla Keyes.
 She attended the Boston University Tanglewood Institute, Aspen Music Festival, National Orchestral Institute, Garth Newel Music Center, Three Bridges International Chamber Festival, and Kinhaven Music School.

 Brianna has performed at The John F. Kennedy Center for the Performing Arts, Zankel Hall at Carnegie Hall, Avery Fisher Hall, and Woolsey Hall.